 Notkin Engineering Playing Card Event – Joker Card Submission 2016

-On Thursday, February 25th 2016, the Rolluda Family congregated at Benaroya Hall with 53 other prestigious Pacific Northwest Design Firms to present their Joker Card interpretation as part of the Notkin Playing Card Event 2016.
-This event is hosted by Notkin Engineering, occurs only once every 25 years, and includes 54 firms, all randomly assigned one card from a playing deck to re-imagine graphically.
-RAI received the Joker Card, and the design team was lead by Christina Ciampa, Donn Stone, Eric Cranston, Maryam Alaeddini, Juan Calaf and Tara Augustad.
+On February 25th 2016, the Rolluda Family congregated at Benaroya Hall with 53 other Pacific Northwest Design Firms to present their Joker Card interpretation as part of the Notkin Playing Card Event 2016.
+The event was hosted by Notkin Engineering and occurs just once every 25 years.
+It includes 54 firms, all randomly assigned one card from a playing deck to reimagine graphically.
+RAI received the Joker Card, and the design team was lead by Christina Ciampa, Donn Stone, Eric Cranston, Maryam Alaeddini, Juan Calaf, and Tara Augustad.

 Joker Card Process Description:

-Donn believed that there were many allusory opportunities here.
-Eric, Maryam, Juan and Christina reflected on some unique architectural pieces of the Pacific Northwest, noting the Hat and Boot of Oxbow park (formerly a gas station restroom), the Twin Tee-pee’s of Aurora Ave, the “Blob” of Queen Anne which cycled through various business owners, and finally the iconic signage of the Elephant Car Wash on Denny Way.
-Ivar Haglund became the face of the Rolluda card given his silly penchant for feeding the seagulls.
+Donn believed there were many opportunities for allusive elements here.
+Eric, Maryam, Juan, and Christina reflected on a few unique architectural pieces of the Pacific Northwest, noting the Hat and Boot of Oxbow park (formerly a gas station restroom), the Twin Tee-Pee’s of Aurora Ave, the “Blob” of Queen Anne which cycled through various business owners, and finally the iconic signage of the Elephant Car Wash on Denny Way.
+Ivar Haglund became the face of the Rolluda card, given his silly penchant for feeding the seagulls.
 Finally, we layered various Joker-esque images to create the final wild card!

-Juan Calaf, Project Designer at Rolluda Architects, was recently invited to be part of a panel for the Rose Center for Public Leadership in Denver, CO.
+Juan Calaf, a Project Designer at Rolluda Architects, was invited to be part of a panel for the Rose Center for Public Leadership in Denver, CO.
 The panel served as an advisory group to the City of Denver’s Mayor Hancock and his team.
-The goal of the panel was to focus on how the city can catalyze new private investment and redevelopment opportunities along the West Colfax neighborhood which is within a transit-oriented development (TOD) corridor but hasn’t had much success since it began a few years back.
+The goal of the panel was to focus on how the city can catalyze new private investment and redevelopment opportunities along the West Colfax neighborhood, which is in a transit-oriented development (TOD) corridor but hasn’t had much success since it began a few years back.
 The Rose Center invited a diverse group of professionals across the country to be part of the advisory sessions with the City.
-The group consisted of architects, developers, development consultants, finance experts, policy advisors and land use experts in the 13 person collaborative.
-The panel was co-chaired by Andre Brumfield, director of planning and urban design at Gensler’s Chicago office; and NYC-based Kate Collignon, managing partner at HR&A.
+The group consisted of architects, developers, development consultants, finance experts, policy advisers, and land-use experts in the 13-person collaborative.
+The panel was co-chaired by Andre Brumfield, director of planning and urban design at Gensler’s Chicago office, and NYC-based Kate Collignon, managing partner at HR&A.

-West Colfax is an important and historic Denver Street connecting the communities from the west-side to the lively central downtown Denver.
+West Colfax is an important and historic Denver street connecting the communities from the westside to the lively central downtown Denver.
 West Colfax and the areas around it—and underneath its 1.25-mile viaduct segment—continue to struggle to attract new investment and serve the needs of the adjacent neighborhoods.
-So, the main question guiding the discussions was “How can Denver attract new development to West Colfax that will support residents and businesses and enhance the unique identity of the corridor?”
+The main question guiding the discussions was “How can Denver attract new development to West Colfax that will support residents and businesses and enhance the unique identity of the corridor?”

 Alex was selected as the keynote speaker for the 22nd Anniversary Celebration of the Association of Filipino-American Engineers of Washington.
 Alex reflected on “lessons learned” through his experience as a business owner, and the firm’s bright future ahead.

 AFEW is a local organization in the State of Washington that promotes camaraderie and teamwork among fellow professionals.
-The goal is to integrate experience and expertise in the realm of engineering and technology into supporting their community and throughout the different parts of the world.
+Their goal is to integrate experience and expertise in the realm of engineering and technology towards supporting their community here and throughout the world.